danielousa/Portfolio_Power_Platform/README.md

 An outside facing website: Develop a user-friendly website that serves as an outside face for the gym.
 This app enables students to enroll, check the classes.

 Chatbot: A chatbit that helps students to navigate the world of power lift!

-Market Reasearch: Create a data analytics research that helps to answer the following questions: 1) where to open the new gym?; 2) what to sell in the gym?; 3) what modality should we include?.

 # The Solution: Overview
 Using the previosly created Dtaverse table our solutions passes to: